Link Search Menu Expand Document

 The Grouping and Aggregation options were also briefly touched upon in the Group Price pricing rule section.
 Grouping can be used to Group purchases on different data values.
 The option is set to “None” by default.
 However, a group price or sum rule can also be used to respectively price a group of products or show a group of products on the invoice based on the purchase date, source product, or a metadata field.

-The Group price rules also have the option to group on value type or cost value type.
+The Group price rules provide the option group on value type or cost value type.
 These aggregations are by default on the Total Group Price, which means that the price of all units together is used.
 However, they can also be set to Unit Price, which will ensure that the price defined in the value or cost field is used for each unit, for the value unit price and cost unit price, respectively.

 Separate line items